mahmoud/words/drafts/myths_of_enterprise_python.md

 worldwide, as evidenced by the dozens of Python conferences, tens of thousands of StackOverflow questions, and companies like YouTube, Bank of America, and LucasArts/Dreamworks employing Python developers by the hundreds and thousands.
-At eBay and PayPal we have over 200 developers who use Python on a regular basis, so what's the trick?
+At eBay and PayPal we have hundreds of developers who use Python on a regular basis, so what's the trick?

 Well, why scavenge when one can create?
 Python is exceptionally easy to learn, and is a first programming language [for